Liverpool John Moores University (LJMU) has a rich cultural heritage and traces its origins back to 1823.

-The third year of the programme covers the core themes of electronics, electrical power and management and you will undertake a major individual project with an academic supervisor.
+The fourth year of the programme covers the core themes of electronics, electrical power and management and you will undertake a major individual project with an academic supervisor.
 During your course, you will undertake projects that are both structured and less structured allowing you more freedom to design your own solutions to problems.

 Assessment is usually via a combination of exams and coursework, and sometimes by a portfolio of work, depending on the subject.
 A final year engineering project gives you the chance to work independently and contributes considerably to your final mark.
 Your tutors will give prompt and constructive feedback via our virtual learning environment, face-to-face or as written comments.
 This will help you to identify your strengths as well as the areas where you may need to put in more work.